jungparc/RDS/en/db-instance.md

 ### DB Security Group

-DB security groups are used to restrict access against external break-in.
-You can allow access to a specific port range or database port for incoming and outgoing traffic.
-You can apply multiple DB security groups to DB instances.
-For a detailed description of DB security groups, refer to [DB security group](db-security-group/).
+DB security groups are used to restrict access in case of external intrusion.
+You can allow access to specific port ranges or database ports for incoming and outgoing traffic.
+You can apply multiple DB security groups to DB instance.
+For more details on DB security groups, see the [DB security groups](db-security-group/).

 ### Backup

-You can set up the DB instance's database to be backed up periodically or you can create backups at any time through the web console.
-Performance may be degraded while a backup is taking place.
-We recommend that you back up during low-load hours of service so that it doesn't affect service.
-If you don't want to see performance degradation due to backups, you can use high availability configurations or perform backups from read replicas.
-Backup files are stored on internal backup storage and charged for backup capacity.
-If necessary, you can export them to user object storage in NHN Cloud.
-To prepare for unexpected failures, we recommend that you set up backups periodically.
-Refer to [Backup and Restore](backup-and-restore/) for a detailed description of backups.
+You can set up periodic backups of the databases in your DB instance, or you can create backups at any time through the web console.
+Performance may degrade during backups.
+To avoid affecting service, it is better to perform back up at a time when the service is under low load.
+If you do not want the backup to degrade performance, you can use a high-availability configuration or perform backups from read replica.
+Backup files are stored on internal object storage and are charged based on the size of backup storage.
+You can export to user object storage in NHN Cloud if necessary.
+To prepare for unexpected failures, we recommend that you set up backups to conduct periodically.
+For more details on backup, see [Backup and Restore](backup-and-restore/).

-### Default notification
+### Default Notification

-You can set default notifications when creating a DB instance.
-Setting default notifications creates a new notification group with `{DB instance name}-default` name and automatically sets the notification items below.
-Notification groups created as default notifications can be modified and deleted freely.
-For a detailed description of the notification groups, refer to [Notification Group](notification/).
+When you create a DB instance, you can set default notifications.
+If setting default notifications, it will create a new notification group with the name `{DB instance name}-default` and will automatically set the notification items below.
+You can freely modify and delete alert groups that are created as default notification.
+For more details on notification group, see the [ notification group ](notification/).

 | Item                         | Comparison Method | Threshold value           | Duration |
 |----------------------------|-------|---------------|-------|